 Who qualifies for disabled relief?

-If you, or someone who lives with you regardless of age is 'substantially and permanently disabled' you may be entitled to a reduction in your council tax bill.
+If you, or someone who lives with you regardless of age, are substantially and permanently disabled you may be entitled to a reduction in your Council Tax bill.
 The property is charged at a lower band which reduces the bill.
 If your property is on the lowest band we could still make a reduction to how much you are charged.

 - a room other than a bathroom, kitchen or toilet, which is mainly used for the treatment or care of the disabled person because of the nature and extent of their disability, or